-All your questions about freezing ricotta cheese are answered here.
-Learn the best way to freeze ricotta and find recipes that use up leftover ricotta.
-You'll also learn how long ricotta cheese lasts and the best substitutes for ricotta cheese.
+You'll also learn how long ricotta cheese stays fresh and the best substitutes for ricotta cheese.

+Ricotta cheese has a high water content and the water separates from the cream when frozen.
 Vigorously stirring frozen and defrosted ricotta is the best way to bring back the creamy consistency, however it might still be slightly grainy.
-Even so, frozen and defrosted ricotta should work fine in baked recipes, like lasagna and cakes.

 Fresh ricotta can simply be frozen in the original packaging, which is usually a plastic tub.
 You can also freeze fresh ricotta in a freezer-safe glass glass jar or airtight container.